Swiss National Museum

 Self-service bicycles are available at the station and the landing stage in Nyon, as well as in Gland.

 The chateau welcomes visitors with disabilities and families with young children.
 All exhibition areas are wheelchair and pushchair accessible (with the exception of a small room in the temporary exhibition and one of the rooms in the cellar).
 Persons with reduced mobility can be dropped off at the entrance to the chateau’s courtyard.
 Please report to the access points at the entrance close to Route du Clos.
-Toilets for the disabled are located in the basement.
+Admission is free for your companion.
+Disabled toilets are located in the basement and can be accessed via the lift.